emtreid/d3-intro/README.md

 # d3-intro

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is intended to be a streamlined example of a d3 project, compatible with d3 v7.\
+This is intended to be a streamlined example of a d3 project, compatible with d3 v7.

-The example is of an order depth chart for a financial trading platform.\
+The example is of an order depth chart for a financial trading platform.

 It was created and presented by Scott Logic grads Matthew Beanland, JJ Gray, and Elliott Reid.

 ## getData()

-Generates data based on a mock aggregated order book.\
+Generates data based on a mock aggregated order book.

 It converts this into two data arrays, containing price and cumulative volume data for buy and sell orders.

-## DepthChart({buyData, selldata, width, height})
+## DepthChart(props)

-Generates the axes and paths of the depth chart.\
+Generates the axes and paths of the depth chart.

 It calls drawTooltip.

-## drawTooltip
+## drawTooltip(props)

-Adds a tooltip which appears when the mouse is moved over the chart.\
+Adds a tooltip which appears when the mouse is moved over the chart.

 The function appends an invisible overlay which detects and responds to mouse events.